Off-Campus Study Handbook

 - The more you plan to travel, the less you should bring.
 If you are going to be moving about frequently, a frame backpack is probably your best bet.
 If you know that you will be staying in one place for an extended period, then you may be able to bring two suitcases and a small backpack for short outings.
 Avoid designer luggage.

 - Bring nothing with you that you cannot leave behind (aside from your travel documents, of course).
 This means clothes, jewelry, alarm clock, etc. While you will probably be able to bring most things back, chances are that they will not be in the same condition as when you first arrived.
 Your host family's washing machine, hotel and hostel thefts and the normal wear and tear of travel can all take their toll on your cherished possessions.
 Avoid bringing items with sentimental value.

-- In addition to essentials, such as medicines, eyeglasses or contact lenses, documents (passport, I.D. cards, extra photos, rail passes), money, credit cards and traveler's checks, you may want to take items such as batteries or extra memory cards that are easy to pack and tend to be more expensive abroad.
+- In addition to essentials, such as medicines, eyeglasses or contact lenses, documents (passport, I.D. cards, extra photos, rail passes), money and credit cards, you may want to take items such as batteries or extra memory cards that are easy to pack and tend to be more expensive abroad.

 - While overseas, you may need to layer or wear warm loungewear because of lower inside temperatures than those to which you are accustomed.
 Bringing clothes that you can layer is key!
 Central heating is not as common overseas as it is in the U.S. Even if you are studying in a warm climate, be sure to bring some warm clothes.
 Note: If you find yourself in a room with a gas heater, make sure there is adequate ventilation.

 - Take clothing that is permanent press, hand washable and/or drip-dry.
 Dry cleaning is expensive overseas.
 Bring comfortable shoes.
 In some countries, it is inappropriate to walk around in your bare feet or in socks.
 Bring a pair of house shoes or slippers.